Stoefff/Object-Oriented-Programming-17-18/Week01/README.md

 Very useful when calling functions with arg a functions with its own arguments

 ### Unions
-Gets the longed in terms of memory var and allocates that much memory And every type writes in this memory
+Chooses the longest in terms of memory var and allocates memory with its size
+And every type writes in this memory
-Used for IP addresses octets representation - **Genuis**
+Used for IP addresses octets representation **Genuis!**
 ```c++
 union A{
     int a;